-Apple’s pushed its iOS 14.4 update to the iPhone 6s and iPhone 6s Plus and the milestone upgrade could have a big impact on your their performance.
+Apple’s pushed an iOS 14.7.1 update to the iPhone 6s and iPhone 6s Plus and the point upgrade could have a big impact on your device’s performance.

-Many users have already made the jump to iOS 14 which means we’re getting a lot of feedback about the software’s performance.
-So far, a lot of it is good, but we’ve also heard about various bugs and performance issues.
+Many users have already made the jump to iOS 14.7.1 which means we’re getting a lot of feedback about the software’s performance.
+A lot of the feedback is good, but we’ve also heard about various bugs and performance issues.

-If you decide to install iOS 14.4 on your iPhone, note that it requires a pretty large download if your device is currently running iOS 14.3.
+If you decide to install iOS 14.7.1 on your iPhone, note that it requires a fairly small download if your device is currently running iOS 14.7.

-If you’re running an older version of iOS on your iPhone 6s or iPhone 6s Plus, your iOS 14.4 upgrade could be even larger because the features and fixes from iOS updates you skipped are baked in.
+If you’re running an older version of iOS on your iPhone 6s or iPhone 6s Plus, your download will likely be much larger because the features and fixes from iOS updates you skipped are baked in.